Panthers vs. Maple Leafs: Betting Trends, Odds, Advanced Stats

 Panthers Advanced Stats

+- Florida has gone over the total in six of its last 10 outings.

-- The Panthers' past 10 games have averaged 0.3 fewer goals than the over/under of 7 set for this matchup.
+- The Panthers have averaged a total of 6.7 goals over their last 10 games, 0.3 less than this matchup's total of 7.

-- In their last 10 games, the Panthers are scoring 1.5 more goals per game than their season-long average.
+- Over their last 10 games, Panthers' game goal totals average 9.2 goals, 1.1 goals higher per game than their season-long game scoring average.

-- The Panthers' 248 goals this season make them the fourth-best scoring team in the NHL.
+- The Panthers have scored the fourth-most goals (255 goals, 3.4 per game) in the NHL.

-- The Panthers are ranked 23rd in league play in goals against this season, having allowed 240 total goals (3.4 per game).
+- The Panthers have conceded 3.4 goals per game, 255 total, which ranks 23rd among NHL teams.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.